50 Amazing Interesting Facts We Bet You Never Knew

-A monosyllabic word is simply a word with just one syllable.
-And while there are plenty of monosyllabic words out there, the longest ones all happen to start with an "s," according to Guinness World Records.
-At 10 letters, "scraunched" and "strengthed" are the longest monosyllabic words.
-"Screeched," "scrounged," "squelched," "straights," and "strengths" come in second place with nine letters.
+A monosyllabic word has just one syllable.
+And while plenty of monosyllabic words exist, the longest ones all happen to start with the letter "s," according to Guinness World Records.
+At 10 letters, "scraunched" and "strengthed" are the longest monosyllabic words in the English language.
+"Screeched," "scrounged," "squelched," "straights," and "strengths" come in second place with nine letters each.

-Along with being impressively strong and relatively flexible, bamboo is an attractive plant that can be grown as a decorative touch or as a crop to be used in a variety of practical ways.
-And that's good, since bamboo is a fabulously renewable resource.
+Along with being strong and flexible, bamboo can be grown as a decorative plant or a practical crop.
+And bamboo is also a fabulously renewable resource.
 In fact, it's the fastest growing plant on the planet, capable of shooting up 35 inches each day at a rate of 0.00002 miles per hour, according to Guinness World Records.

-A cross between a narwhal and beluga whale is called a narluga.
+A narluga is a cross between a narwhal and a beluga whale.

-Back in 1990, researchers found a strange skull displayed on the roof of a hunter's house in western Greenland.
-And while they knew the bony bit belonged to a whale, they weren't sure what kind of whale it was.
-Almost 30 years later, scientists have determined that the unusual creature was a cross between a narwhal and a beluga, which they've deemed a narluga.
+In the 1990s, researchers found a strange skull displayed on the roof of a hunter's house in western Greenland.
+While they knew the bony structure belonged to a whale, they weren't sure what kind of whale it was.
+Almost 30 years later, scientists have determined that the unusual creature was a cross between a narwhal and a beluga whale, which they deemed a narluga.

 Ancient Greeks and Romans didn't have a number for zero.